cirosantilli/x86-assembly-cheat/readme.md

 	look for this info under extensions for each compiler.

-the focus for now is x86, but I'd love to get my hands on some other architecture ot try it out.
+The focus for now is x86, but I'd love to get my hands on some other architecture ot try it out.

-# sources
+#sources

 - <http://www.tldp.org/HOWTO/Assembly-HOWTO/index.html>

 - <http://en.wikibooks.org/wiki/X86_Assembly/X86_Architecture>

 - programming from the ground up